 To search a catalog effectively it is necessary to understand the parts of a bibliographic record.
 Bibliographic records contain the same basic information regardless of where they appear: card catalogs, online catalogs, web-based catalogs, print indexes, or online databases.
 The appearance of the information may vary slightly, but the content remains constant.

-In each bibliographic record, you will usually find information about the author, title, imprint or publication, physical description of the item, and subject headings.
+In each bibliographic record, you will usually find information about the author, title, imprint or publication date, physical description of the item, and subject headings.

 Example: Online catalog record

 Since bibliographic records consist of the same type of data in standardized fields, we can use some of this information (author, title, subject) to search for specific records that might be listed in a catalog, based on our information needs.
 Thus, author, title and subject information become ways to access the information we need, or access points.